Feral cat: Control and management

 Feral cats are controlled or managed by various agencies to manage disease, for the protection of native wildlife and to protect their welfare.
 Control of feral cats can be managed through trapping and euthanasia or other forms of lethal control, or, some claim, through trap-neuter-return (TNR).
 Scientific research has not found TNR to be an effective means of controlling the feral cat population.
 Literature reviews have found that, in the instances where studies documented TNR colonies that declined in population, those declines were being driven primarily by substantial percentages of colony cats being permanently removed from colonies by some combination of re-homing and euthanasia on an ongoing basis.
-TNR colonies often increase in population because cats breed quickly and the trapping and sterilization rates are frequently too low to stop this population growth, because food is usually being provided to the cats, and because public awareness of a TNR colony tends to encourage people in the surrounding community to dump their own unwanted pet cats there.
+The population of TNR colonies may not decrease significantly because reproduction and immigration can outpace sterilization rates.
 The growing popularity of TNR, even near areas of particular ecological sensitivity, has been attributed in part to the failure of scientists to communicate the environmental harm caused by feral cats to the public, and their unwillingness to engage with TNR advocates.

-Trap-neuter-return involves trapping feral cats, vaccinating, spaying or neutering them, and then returning them to the place where there were originally trapped.
+Trap-neuter-return involves trapping feral cats, vaccinating, spaying or neutering them, and then returning them to the place where they were originally trapped.
 TNR programs are prevalent in several countries, including England, Italy, Canada, and the United States, and are supported by many local and state governments.
 Proponents of TNR argue that it is effective in stopping reproduction and reducing the population over time.
 TNR results in fewer complaints, as nuisance behaviors diminish following neutering, and the quality of life of the cats is improved.
 The practice is reported to save money and garner more public support and better morale than efforts that involve killing cats.
 TNR is popular, but there's little evidence that TNR by itself can control the growing population of free roaming cats.